-After the battle at Culloden the Jacobite cause was a spent force, no longer supported even by the traditionally loyal Tories.
+The battle was fiercely fought and the victorious Duke became known as Butcher Cumberland for his order to kill the wounded Jacobite soldiers in its aftermath, but the Jacobite cause was now a spent force, no longer supported even by the traditionally loyal Tories.
 The Whig Augustan world could continue unchallenged, trade could increase, the New World triumph over the Old, the Classical over the Gothic, a point that was made in the interior decoration and arrangement of the Culloden Tower itself.
 Here, Gothic motifs are found in the tall main room, but set within an orderly Classical framework and the scheme in the topmost room is entirely Classical.

 The Tower replaced an earlier one, and the design of its exterior reminds us of this.
 A pele tower, called Hudswell's Tower, stood here from the 14th century until the 17th century.
 Its ruin may still have been visible when the Culloden Tower was built, to be commemorated in the square base of its very different successor.